ArdentEmpiricist/text_analysis/README.md

 * `--entities-only`: only export named entities (names), not full statistics
 * `--combine`: Analyze all files together and output combined result files

+> [!NOTE]
-By default, each file is analyzed and exported individually.
+> By default, each file is analyzed and exported individually.
-With --combine, all files are analyzed as a single corpus and combined result files are exported.
+> With --combine, all files are analyzed as a single corpus and combined result files are exported.

 **During analysis, a progress bar and the current file being read are shown in the terminal.**